telerik/xaml-docs/controls/radtilelist/features/orientation.md

 The tiles in a group can be arranged horizontally or vertically.
 This is controlled using the __Orientation__ property of RadTileList.

-* __Horizontal arrangement__: Tiles are arranged left to right and if a scrollbar is needed it is vertical.
+* __Horizontal orientation__: Tiles are arranged left to right and if a scrollbar is needed it is vertical.

-* __Vertical arrangement__: Tiles are arranged top to bottom and if a scrollbar is needed it is horizontal.
+* __Vertical orientation__: Tiles are arranged top to bottom and if a scrollbar is needed it is horizontal.
 This is the __default value__.

 #### __[XAML]Example 1: Setting tiles arrangement orientation__
 {{region radtilelist-tiles-arrangement-0}}